tobiasdiez/nuxt-graphql-server/README.md

 - Clone this repository
 - Enable [Corepack](https://github.com/nodejs/corepack) using `corepack enable` (use `npm i -g corepack` for Node.js < 16.10).
 - Install dependencies using `pnpm install`.
-- - Run `pnpm stub` to generate type stubs.
+- Run `pnpm dev:prepare` to generate type stubs.
 - Use `pnpm dev` to start [playground](./playground) in development mode.

 ## License